-This skillet sourdough cornbread has great cornbread flavor with just a little sourdough pizzaz.
-It is nice and moist, without being too “cake like”.
+This sourdough cornbread has great cornbread flavor with just a little sourdough pizzaz.
+Baked in a cast iron skillet, this sourdough cornbread has a crisp crust with a tender, moist, center without being too “cake like”.
 It is the perfect pairing with soups, stews, and chilis, and anything else you want to pair it with.

 I feel like we are finally mostly settled into our new house.
 The boxes, with an exception of 3 stashed into the guest room closet, are unpacked.
 Art and photos are hung on the walls.
 I think I have finally stopped fiddling with the built in book shelves surrounding the living room fireplace (who ever would have thought that making a bookshelf look pretty but still containing the vast majority of you obsessive book collection would be so hard?!).
 I have figured out how to drive to most places, and where most items are in the utterly massive grocery store.

 Next up: making friends!
 I always struggle with this, as I am not really the most outgoing person.
 I am perfectly fine to be quiet and don’t feel the “need to lead”.
 But I am also not ok not having friends.
 I know that social interaction is something I need, not only for friends but so we don’t go totally stir crazy staying at home all the time.
 And so, I force myself to be outgoing and attempt to make friends.
 I relied heavily on my MOPS mamas in Marietta, and found not only playdates and wonderful meetings to help me grow as a mom, but I found some amazing, wonderful friends.
 I have found two groups here that I am checking out and hope to be finding some beautiful new friendships soon! (uh..anyone in Des Moines wanna be my friend?
 Haha)